ddimmery/regweight/README.md

 ```

 Let’s say that we want to explore the effect of `flipper_length_mm` on
 `body_mass_g`.
-Which units have high implict weight in estimating this
+Which units have high implicit weight in estimating this
 effect?

 It’s very easy to use `regweight` to answer this question: